Best things to collect for investment

 9. Dyson Supersonic hairdryer

-The sleek, revolutionary design is reminiscent of the eye-catching personal electronics products introduced by Panasonic in the 1960s and '70s — which now bring good prices.
+The sleek, revolutionary design of the Dyson Supersonic is reminiscent of the eye-catching personal electronics products introduced by Panasonic in the 1960s and '70s — which now bring good prices.

 10. Nintendo DS